El Tovar Hotel

-The El Tovar Hotel, also known simply as El Tovar, is a former Harvey House hotel situated directly on the south rim of the Grand Canyon in Arizona, United States.
+The El Tovar Hotel, also known simply as El Tovar, is a former Harvey House hotel situated directly on the south rim of the Grand Canyon in Grand Canyon National Park, Arizona, United States.

 The hotel was designed by Charles Whittlesey, Chief Architect for the Atchison, Topeka, and Santa Fe Railway and was opened in 1905 as one of a chain of hotels and restaurants owned and operated by the Fred Harvey Company in conjunction with the Santa Fe railway whose Grand Canyon Depot was 100 metres (330 ft) away.
-It is at the northern terminus of the Grand Canyon Railway, which was formerly a branch of the Santa Fe.
+It is at the northern terminus of the Grand Canyon Railway, which was formerly a branch of the Santa Fe Railroad.

-The hotel is one of only a handful of Harvey House facilities that are still in operation, and is an early example of the style that would evolve into National Park Service Rustic architecture.
-The Hotel is also featured in the 1983 film, National Lampoon's Vacation.
-It has also been a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation, since 2012.
+The hotel is one of only a handful of former Harvey House facilities that are still in operation, and is an early example of the style that would evolve into National Park Service Rustic architecture.
+It has been a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation, since 2012.

 History

-The hotel opened in 1905, before the Grand Canyon was a formally protected Federal park, following on the heels of President Theodore Roosevelt's 1903 visit to the canyon.
-During his visit Roosevelt said about the Grand Canyon:
+The hotel opened in 1905, before the Grand Canyon was a formally protected Federal park, soon after President Theodore Roosevelt's 1903 visit to the canyon.
+During that visit, Roosevelt said about the Grand Canyon:

 I want to ask you to do one thing in connection with it in your own interest and in the interest of the country – to keep this great wonder of nature as it is now ...I hope you will not have a building of any kind, not a summer cottage, a hotel or anything else, to mar the wonderful grandeur, the sublimity, the great loveliness and beauty of the Canyon.
 Leave it as it is.
 You cannot improve upon it.